 One tale is of a soldier who died on the 3rd floor of the college during the war.
 Visitors claim he still roams the floor at night.
 Students have described seeing a floating figure in the hallway while others have reported specific characteristics equivalent to that of a soldier during the Revolutionary war era.

 The Wren Building on campus is home to numerous haunted Williamsburg ghost stories.
 The oldest academic building in the country once served as a hospital during the Revolutionary war and has gone up in flames on three separate occasions.
-Beneath the college building is a crypt home to many of Williamsburg’s famous historical figures and those who did not survive the war.
+Beneath this college building is a crypt home to many of Williamsburg’s famous historical figures and those who did not survive the war.
 With so much tragic history surrounding this building, it’s no wonder students and visitors hear shrieking screams, frantic footsteps, and experience ghostly forces.

 The entire campus experiences paranormal activity as the result of hundreds of years of haunting history.
 Think you can handle this haunted Williamsburg landmark?